cfengine/documentation/reference/enterprise-api-ref/sql-schema.markdown

     Unique host identifier.
 All tables can be joined by `HostKey` to connect data concerning same hosts.

 * **ChangeTimeStamp** *(timestamp)*
-    Timestamp since when the promise is continuously executed by cf-agent in its current configuration and provides the same output.
-    **Note:** If any of the promise dynamic attributes change, like promise outcome, log messages or the new policy version will be rolled out.
-This timestamp will be changed.
+    The GMT time on the host when this state was first perceived.

+    **Note causes of change:**
+    - A change in the promise signature/hash for example, altering the promise handle, promisees, or moving the promise to a different bundle
+    - A change in the policy releaseId (cf_promises_release_id)
+    - A change in promise outcome

 * **PolicyFile** *(text)*
     Path to the file where the promise is located in.